twarmboe/s3_accessibility/README.md

 Gyro Options

+- In Game Motion Sensitivity - **IMPORTANT:** This should match whatever your in game motion is currently set to.
+You may wish to tweak this value as there are different tradeoffs which change how things feel; but **always keep it in sync with your in game sensitivity**.

  - Sensitivity Presets - Select which controller you're using first.
 This will configure the gyro and accelerometer sensitivities so you don't have to fiddle with those.

 - Natural Sensitivity Multiplier - Adjust your sensitivity preference here.
 Note that this is based on the natural sensitivity scale